MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-policies-content-sharing.md

 ## Live Share

 Users can edit a document from within the Teams meeting window.
-This allows realtime coauthoring in the context of a meeting.
+This allows real time coauthoring in the context of a meeting.

 You can turn this feature on or off in the Teams admin center through **Meetings** > **Meeting policies** > **Live Share**.